groonga/groonga/doc/source/reference/functions/vector_find.rst

 .. versionadded:: 8.0.4

-It finds the first element that matches the given condition from the given vector.
-If no element is found, ``null`` is returned.
+It returns the first element that matches the given condition from the given vector.
+If no element is found, it returns ``null``.

 You can use not only equal condition but also less than condition, prefix equal condition and so on.